jmalk/game-of-life/README.md

 # Conway's Game of Life

+First, run `npm install`.

 To start a Game of Life in the terminal: `npm run start`.

+See what parameters you can change: `npm run start -- --help`.

 To do some TDD: `npm run testwatch`.